Breakfast can be light fruit and coffee or a substantial brunch

 A: 10a Av.
 Sur at the corner of Calle 3 Sur

 La Cozumeleña is a bakery in the center of town that opens early.
 They have great cafe de olla (coffee with cinnamon and other spices), fruit smoothies and fruit plates, as well as tasty molletes and egg dishes of many kinds.
 I love their huevos jarochos.
 Free parking in a private lot.

 A: 65 Avenida S between Rosado Salas and Calle 3S

 Pork tacos in the morning!
-Some are fairly gnarly bits by American standards, but the costilla (pork rib meat) and chamorro (pork shank) are great.
+Some are fairly gnarly bits by NOB standards, but the costilla (pork rib meat) and chamorro (pork shank) are great.
 They open early 7 days a week and serve carnitas until 2 PM.